Maciej-Kaczmarczyk/ClientsManagmentSystem/README.md

 ## General Information
-My main goal in creating the project is to learn how to create business logic and understand how similar applications work underneath.
-I chose this type of project because of its complexity and potential for future expansion, which will also be followed by my own development as a developer.
-Right from the start, I encountered many problems and challenges, from the choice of technology and interface design to the actual coding of the various functionalities.
-Despite the obstacles, Creating this project helped me a lot to grow in areas such as Databases, Backend, Frontend, and even UI/UX.
+The main goal of this project is to facilitate the process of storing clients' data (in future orders and warehouse data) and provide the user with statistics in the form of numbers and charts.
+The project was built using various technologies, including React.js, TypeScript, Tailwind CSS, and Zustand.
+The application's backend is based on Node.js with Express.js and a database in PostgreSQL.
+In addition, technologies such as JWT and Bcrypt were used to implement an authorization system.

 ## Technologies Used